 “I'm lucky to have good, trusting personal relationships with my multi-disciplinary health care team - including my perinatal psychiatrist, endocrinologist, pharmacist and GP, all of whom work closely with me regarding my mental health.
 I feel very well cared for and supported.”

 Not all mental health problems need a diagnosis; they can be on a sliding scale of mild to severe.
-If you’re experiencing symptoms of mental ill-health, there are things you can do yourself to improve your wellbeing.
+If you're experiencing symptoms of mental ill-health, there are things you can do yourself to address them.
 Talking to someone you know and trust can be very helpful.
 Focusing on self-care and finding peers who have gone through something similar are a few other options.

-However, if you would prefer to talk to a professional, there are many options, depending on your needs or preferences.
 Seeking help can be an important step towards improving your mental health.
+If you would prefer to talk to a professional, there are many options, depending on your needs or preferences.

 If you or someone you know is in immediate crisis and needs help now, please call Lifeline on 13 11 14, or 000.